-Symmetry Detection and Breaking.
-A symmetry of a discrete object is a reversible transformation of its components that leaves the object unchanged, e.g., permutations of graph vertices that map edges into edges.
-Symmetries occurring in a SAT instance indicate the presence of redundant search paths, and breaking symmetries can reduce search time.
-Detection of symmetries in CNF formulas by reduction to graph automorphism is proposed in [9].
+Symmetry detection and breaking.
+A symmetry of a discrete object is a reversible transformation of its components that leaves the object unchanged, for example, permutations of graph vertices that map edges into edges.
+Symmetries occurring in a SAT instance indicate the presence of redundant search paths, and breaking symmetries can prune the search tree and reduce search time.
+Detection of symmetries in CNF formulas by reduction to graph automorphism is proposed in [10].
 A graph is built from a CNF formula such that there is a one-one correspondence between symmetries of the formula and the graph.
-The graph automorphism software Nauty [16] is used to detect graph symmetries.
+The graph automorphism software Nauty [17] is used to detect symmetries in the graph.
 The symmetry group induces an equivalence relation on the set of variable assignments for a CNF formula.
-Lex-leader symmetry-breaking predicates (MinLex SBPs) that allow only the lexicographically smallest assignment in an equivalence class are defined in [9].
+Lex-leader symmetrybreaking predicates (MinLex SBPs) that allow only the lexicographically smallest assignment in an equivalence class are defined in [10].
 A more efficient SBP construction is proposed in [3].
 Symmetry detection via graph automorphism is extended to 0-1 ILP in [4].
 Our work generalizes these methods to a broader class of problems that use integer coefficients, non-binary variables and non-linear operations.
-Symmetries are detected at a higher level, eliminating the risk that some symmetries may be obscured during reduction.
-In [14], the author defines high-level lexicographic (MinLex), anti-lexicographic (anti-Lex) and multiset ordering constraints for CSPs with matrix models that exhibit symmetry.
+Instance symmetries are detected at a higher level, eliminating the risk that some symmetries may be obscured during reduction.
+In [15], the author defines high-level lexicographic (MinLex), anti-lexicographic (anti-Lex) and multiset ordering constraints for CSPs with matrix models that exhibit symmetry.
 However, row and column symmetries must first be identified in matrix models for individual problems and constraints designed accordingly.
 Our system allows symmetries to be automatically detected in any problem instance, not just a matrix model, and used by any solver.
 This functionality may be useful to methods that focus on declared symmetries during search.
-A modified search procedure that performs partial symmetry-breaking for matrix models is proposed in [24], where SBPs are specified for a stabilizer set that is a subgroup of the symmetry group.
-We find generators of the symmetry group using the graph automorphism program Saucy [10], and these generators can be used by the algorithms in [24] to compute SBPs.
-Another related work is [12], which takes as input some generators of the symmetry group and uses them to check for dominating elements in the search tree.
+A modified search procedure that performs partial symmetry-breaking for matrix models is proposed in [25], where SBPs are specified for a stabilizer set that is a subgroup of the symmetry group.
+We find generators of the symmetry group using the graph automorphism program Saucy [11], and these generators can be used by the algorithms in [25] to compute SBPs.
+Another related work is [13], which takes as input some generators of the symmetry group and uses them to check for dominating elements in the search tree.
 Since our system automatically detects generators it may be applicable to such algorithms.
-At present, we use only MinLex SBPs from [9].
-We have not yet studied other types of SBPs such as those in [14].
-Symmetries in linear programming problems have also been discussed in [17].
+At present, we use only Min-Lex SBPs from [10].
+We have not yet studied other types of SBPs such as those in [15].
+Symmetries in linear programming problems have also been discussed in [18].